sentinelsat/sentinelsat/docs/common_issues.rst

 .. rubric:: The query fails with *HTTP 500 connection timed out*

-Scihub servers are known to have outages due to high demand, try again later.
+SciHub servers are known to have outages due to high demand, try again later.

 .. rubric:: My search returns 0 results